Home Insurance Explained: Are Frozen Pipes Covered Under Your Policy?

-November is almost here.
-For those of us in the Midwest, it is time to prepare our homes for those infamous “Midwest-cold” winters.
+It’s almost November.
+It is time for those of us in the Midwest to prepare our homes for those infamous “Midwest-cold” winters.
 One of the most important ways you can winterize your home is to protect your pipes from freezing.
 Frozen pipes can quickly become a multi-home maintenance disaster.
 Not only will there be gallons upon gallons of water going through your home, but it also has the potential to cause flooding, mold, & structural damage.
 We discuss if your home insurance covers bursting pipes and provide a helpful list of tips to prevent your pipes from freezing.

 Commercial & Homeowners Insurance